Rise in corporate tax rate is ‘right decision’ – Donohoe - NewsBreak

 “This will provide the critical certainty for Government and industry, and will provide the long-term stability and certainty to business in the context of investment decisions.

-For over 160,000 businesses in Ireland with a turnover less than 750 million euro per annum, who employ approximately 1.8 million people, there will be no change to their corporation tax rate of 12.5%Pashcal Donohoe
+For over 160,000 businesses in Ireland with a turnover less than 750 million euro per annum, who employ approximately 1.8 million people, there will be no change to their corporation tax rate of 12.5%

 “This 15% rate will apply to 56 Irish multinationals employing approximately 100,000 people and 1,500 foreign-owned MNEs based in Ireland employing approximately 400,000 people.”